California Drought Resources

 State Water Board Drought Year Watershed Analyses

 Since 2014, due to severe drought conditions, annual water availability analyses are performed to determine allocations to water right holders.
-Water availability analyses are available through 2017 and are updated regularly.
+Water availability analyses are available through water year 2017 (September 30, 2018) and are updated on a weekly basis.

 U.S. Drought Monitor

 The U.S. Drought Monitor, established in 1999, is a weekly map of drought conditions that is produced jointly by the National Oceanic and Atmospheric Administration, the U.S. Department of Agriculture, and the National Drought Mitigation Center (NDMC) at the University of Nebraska-Lincoln.

 - Drought Termination and Amelioration

 Based on Palmer drought analysis, the precipitation required to end or ameliorate drought in 6 timescales (1- to 6-months), the percent of normal precipitation this amount is, and the probability of receiving this amount of precipitation based on the historical record.

 Monthly and seasonal color outlook maps for temperature and precipitation.